astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-17.md

 * Melody, closer to Dallas (+Savior -Superior)
 * Nick, closer to Zephyr because he opened up about prom choice (+Mundane -Freak)
 * Laser Hawk, closer to Melody for giving advice (+Savior -Freak)

+# Notes for next time
+* An unasked question.
+Zephyr: "Melody sees me as a brother" "is that how you want to be seen?" - Nick will talk to Zephyr